chris2511/xca/doc/rst/requests.rst

 Requests can be exported by the context-menu or by the button on the right.

 - **Clipboard** Writes all selected requests in PEM format to the Clipboard.
-- **File** Write the request into a file in PEM or DER format.
+- **File** Write the request into a file in PEM or DER format, or as OpenSSL configuration file format.

-- **OpenSSL config** Create and store an OpenSSL configuration file which can be used to generate a similar request with openssl `openssl req -new -config <file>`
+The OpenSSL config file format can be used to generate a similar request with openssl `openssl req -new -config <file>`

 Request Transformation
 ----------------------